wp-plugins/bulletproof-security/readme.txt

 == Upgrade Notice ==

-* Special Thanks to Dion Deville at JournalXtra.com for his .htaccess coding help
-* The plugin uninstallation and widget configuration issue is now resolved thanks to Dion ;)
-* Download your backed up, customized or modified .htaccess files first before upgrading
+* Download your backed up, customized or modified .htaccess master files first before upgrading to .45.2
-* The new BPS .45.1 location for .htaccess files is /bulletproof-security/admin/htaccess/
+* The BPS .45.2 location for .htaccess files is /bulletproof-security/admin/htaccess/
-* Completely recoded with WordPress 3.0 coding enhancements and improvements
+* Activating the BPS .45.2 .htaccess files ensures that you have the latest stable .htaccess code
+* I will probably not be adding any more new coding to these master files in future versions of BPS
+* New Apache Directives for PHP5 added to the .htaccess master files
+* Maintenance mode master .htaccess code modified - RewriteCond to load new background png
+* Maintenance Mode log in / log out issue fixed - Log in / out of your Dashboard in Maintenance Mode
-* Completely new sophisticated visual design and look
+* Website Under Maintenance page coding modifications and visual design enhancements
-* NEW jQuery UI Tabbed Menu with CSS Hover Menu Buttons - see screenshot
-* NEW Message Display System
-* NEW v wp-config.php is .htaccess protected by BPS .45.1 - new code in the .htaccess files
-* NEW v WordPress Database Errors Are Turned Off - Verification of DB errors off and function insurance
-* NEW v WordPress Version Is Not Displayed / Not Shown - WordPress version is removed
-* NEW v WP Generator Meta Tag Removed From The WordPress Core
-* NEW v The Administrator username “admin” is not being used - check for admin username
-* NEW System Information Page PHP, MySQL, Server Info, etc. - see screenshot
-* NEW Security Status Page - see screenshot
-* NEW Help & FAQ page
-* NEW BPS Pro Modules Page - BPS Pro Modules are installed separately
-* NEW BPS .45.1 Guide created @ AIT-pro.com
+* Background Graphic for Website Under Maintenance page created and added in the installation
+* Minor cosmetic nicks nacks fixed here and there
+* Help files and hover tool tips help info updated
+* Tested on WordPress 3.1-alpha - no issues or problems